phalcon/documentation/docs/dispatcher.md

 ```php
 public function getControllerClass(): string
 ```

 Possible controller class name that will be located to dispatch the request

 ```php
 public function getControllerName(): string
 ```

 Gets last dispatched controller name

+!!! warning "WARNING"

+    `getControllerName()` returns the controller name exactly as it was defined - no case conversion is applied.
+When using string-based route definitions (e.g. `$router->add('/path', 'Page::action')`), the name returned will match the case used in the route string (`'Page'`).
+In Phalcon 4, this value was automatically uncamelized (e.g. `'HogeHoge'` became `'hoge_hoge'`).
+That conversion was removed in Phalcon 5.
+If your code (or Volt templates) compares `getControllerName()` against a lowercase or uncamelized value, you must update those comparisons to match the exact case used in your route definitions.

 ```php
 public function getDefaultNamespace(): string
 ```

 Returns the default namespace

 ```php
 public function getHandlerClass(): string
 ```

 Possible class name that will be located to dispatch the request

 ```php
 public function getHandlerSuffix(): string
 ```

 Gets the default handler suffix

 ```php
 public function getLastController(): ControllerInterface
 ```

 Returns the latest dispatched controller

 ```php
 public function getModelBinder(): BinderInterface | null
 ```

 Gets the model binder

 ```php
 public function getModuleName(): string
 ```

 Gets the module where the controller class is

 ```php
 public function getNamespaceName(): string
 ```

 Gets a namespace to be prepended to the current handler name

 ```php